 sysret with the K6-2 in

-Both of these instruction pairs work pretty the same.
-Instead of having to
+Both of these instruction pairs work pretty much the same.
+Instead of

-consult descriptor tables in memory for what to do most of the functionality is
+having to consult descriptor tables in memory for what to do, most of

 A kernel-accessible model-specific

 points to the kernel’s system call entry point.

 switches to the kernel stack in this way.
 The processor does not have

 to interpret data structures in memory, as opposed to the Call Gate or

 Saving the instruction pointer where the kernel should return to works

 syscall saves the